devic1/devic1/README.md

 ### Hi there 👋

-Exploring the depths of neural networks, one layer at a time.
+Exploring the depths of neural networks